My Main Page with Links to My Other

 the family—not in token ways and not in exploitive tasks—develop better

-self-worth, understand the needs of others better and develop feelings of belonging.
+self-worth, understanding the needs of others better.
+They develop feelings of belonging.

 They feel needed.
 Zelizer cites a study suggesting part time jobs help children

-Zelizer points out that queen bee parents, treating their children almost as if
+Zelizer writes that queen bee parenting treats children almost as if

-housework, rarely expecting children to help.
+housework, seldom expecting children to help.
 Situations with self-denying

 While we protect children from the “offensive” adult world of contributing,

-children bathe in the adult worlds of drugs and violence, escapism and voyuerism.
+children bathe in the adult worlds of drugs and violence, escapism and voyeurism.

-Zelizer writes that America is not child-focused.
+Zelizer claims that America is not child-focused.
 That idea is a “saccharine myth.”
-The valuing of children ends at the doorstep.
+The valuing of children ends at the doorstep for many individuals.
 When the sentimental value of children rose, practical economic considerations were ruled “morally” offensive.
 Worth skimming.
 Book review article by J.T.
 Fournier, last updated July 21, 2009.

 — J.T.